Treatment:

 If you are currently breastfeeding, please discuss your individual circumstances and treatment options with your neurologist or healthcare team.

-Ocrevus® has been approved by the Therapeutic Goods Administration (TGA) for the treatment of patients with relapsing remitting MS and also for the treatment of patients with primary progressive MS.
+Ocrevus® has been approved by the Therapeutic Goods Administration (TGA) for the treatment of people with relapsing forms of MS and also for the treatment of people with primary progressive MS.

 As Ocrevus® has specific patient management requirements, only neurologists are able to initiate treatment.
 Your neurologist will need to obtain a special authority to prescribe you with the medication.
-There are a number of criteria you are required to meet before your neurologist obtains authority to write this prescription.
+There are several criteria you are required to meet before your neurologist obtains authority to write this prescription.

 For details of the criteria required to receive a prescription for Ocrevus® treatment through the PBS, please visit the official PBS website at: https://www.pbs.gov.au/medicine/item/11237K-11242Q